Onset HOBO U30 USB Weather Station Starter Kit

 - More

-The HOBO U30 USB Weather Station Starter Kit combines Onset's most rugged data logging weather station with out-of-the-box convenience.
+The Onset HOBO U30 USB Weather Station Starter Kit combines Onset's most rugged data logging weather station with out-of-the-box convenience.

 Software ordered separately.
 Compatible with HOBOware and HOBOware Pro software for logger setup, graphing and analysis.